John H. Bryan III

 Richard Havelock (t)

 Qualified dentist.
 Former Clinical Director of NHS community dental services in Berkshire, and Medical Director of an NHS Trust.
-Now Chairman of the Medical Museum at the Royal Berkshire Hospital and a volunteer at the National Trust’s Basildon Park.
+Now Governor of the Royal Berkshire NHS Foundation Trust and chairman of its Medical Museum, and a volunteer at the National Trust’s Basildon Park.
 Has been fascinated by the life, work and context of CFA Voysey since seeing at the age of 12 a drawing of one of his houses.
 Interested also in music and art, especially of the 19th and 20th century.

 Retired conservation architect.
 Historian of 1960s motorboats and archivist to the Fairey Owners' Club.
 He also serves on Southern Buildings Committee of the Victorian Society.